Insiders Guide to the Best Day Trips from Beijing 🗺️ Where to Go in 2024

 Most people go to the most popular sections Badaling and Mutianyu.
 But we recommend that you avoid the crowds and head to Huanghuacheng instead.

-👉 This is the only section of The Great Wall that is by an actual lake!
+👉 This is the only section of The Great Wall that is beside a lake!

 Wild flowers bloom in summer creating a sea of yellow, hence the name Huanghuacheng literally “Yellow Flower City“.Check out our amazing Great Wall Guide to know more about this super famous spot